Nicolas-Vana/StreetObjectFinder/README.md

-# SightlineSafari
+# StreetObjectFinder
 ## Using computer vision to find and seek objects on street view images

 The goal of this project is to allow street object identification and geolocation using computer vision, depth estimatition and google street view images.

 ## Overview
-SightlineSafari achieves the complex task of urban object recognition through a multi-step process:
+StreetObjectFinder achieves the complex task of urban object recognition through a multi-step process:

 * **Location Selection** - Define starting points for object search using latitude and longitude.
 * **Panorama Retrieval** - Access the nearest Google Street View images to the chosen locations.
 * **Coarse Object Identification** - Use computer vision to detect objects within these panoramic images.
 * **Geolocation Estimate** - Calculate objects' positions based on image data and monocular depth estimation models.
-* **"Safari" (walk)** - Fetch successive images closer to the identified objects to refine our understanding.
+* **Walk** - Fetch successive images closer to the identified objects to refine our understanding.
 * **Fine Object identification** - Apply a second layer of computer vision to precisely classify the objects.
 * **Map Creation** - Generate a geodataframe mapping all identified objects, complete with labels.